Breadcrumb

 • Goods exports accounted for 7.3 percent of Tennessee GDP in 2023 (latest data available).

-• Tennessee goods exports in 2021 (latest data available) supported an estimated 119 thousand jobs.
+• Tennessee goods exports in 2022 supported an estimated 125 thousand jobs (latest data available).
 Nationally, jobs supported by goods exports pay up to an estimated 18 percent above the national average.

 Manufacturing Exports from Tennessee and Jobs

-• The state's largest manufacturing export category is computer and electronic products, which accounted for $7.5 billion of Tennessee's total goods exports in 2023.
+• The state's largest manufacturing export category is computer & electronic products, which accounted for $8.1 billion of Tennessee's total goods exports in 2024.

 Exports Sustain Thousands of Tennessee Businesses many of which are SMEs